git/git.github.io/rev_news/drafts/edition-105.md

     + [The History of Git: The Road to Domination in Software Version Control](https://git.github.io/rev_news/2020/02/19/edition-60/) referenced in [Git Rev News #60](https://git.github.io/rev_news/2020/02/19/edition-60/).
-+ [Tracking SQLite Database Changes in Git](https://garrit.xyz/posts/2023-11-01-tracking-sqlite-database-changes-in-git) with appropriate `textconv` gitattribute, by Garrit Franke on Garrit's Notes.
++ [Tracking SQLite Database Changes in Git](https://garrit.xyz/posts/2023-11-01-tracking-sqlite-database-changes-in-git) with an appropriate `textconv` gitattribute, by Garrit Franke on Garrit's Notes.
 + [GitHub’s all-in bet on AI may overlook Git](https://www.infoworld.com/article/3710428/githubs-all-in-bet-on-ai-may-overlook-git.html) by Matt Asay on InfoWorld.
 + [🙏 Please Add .gitattributes To Your Git Repository](https://dev.to/deadlybyte/please-add-gitattributes-to-your-git-repository-1jld)